Portland State Vikings play in Big Sky Tournament against the Idaho State Bengals | WTOP News

 Boise, Idaho; Wednesday, 2 p.m.
 EST

-BOTTOM LINE: The Portland State Vikings and Idaho State Bengals play in the Big Sky Tournament.
+BOTTOM LINE: The Portland State Vikings play the Idaho State Bengals in the Big Sky Tournament.

 The Vikings are 7-7 in home games.
-Portland State is the top team in the Big Sky with 36.0 points in the paint led by James Jean-Marie averaging 1.6.
+Portland State is eighth in the Big Sky in rebounding averaging 30.6 rebounds.
+Khalid Thomas leads the Vikings with 6.4 boards.

-The Bengals are 5-15 in Big Sky play.
-Idaho State is 3-13 in games decided by 10 points or more.
+The Bengals have gone 5-15 against Big Sky opponents.
+Idaho State is 3-5 when it wins the turnover battle and averages 13.0 turnovers per game.

 The teams meet for the third time this season.
-The Vikings won 73-69 in the last matchup on Feb.
-27. Khalid Thomas led the Vikings with 27 points, and Tarik Cool led the Bengals with 14 points.
+Portland State won 73-69 in the last matchup on Feb.
+27. Thomas led Portland State with 27 points, and Tarik Cool led Idaho State with 14 points.

-TOP PERFORMERS: Michael Carter III is averaging 9.7 points for the Vikings.
-Ezekiel Alley is averaging 17.0 points and 3.8 rebounds while shooting 45.9% over the last 10 games for Portland State.
+TOP PERFORMERS: Thomas is averaging 12.4 points, 6.4 rebounds and 1.9 steals for the Vikings.
+Ezekiel Alley is averaging 1.7 made 3-pointers over the last 10 games for Portland State.

-Cool is scoring 12.1 points per game and averaging 3.0 rebounds for the Bengals.
-Jared Rodriguez is averaging 12.0 points and 5.6 rebounds over the last 10 games for Idaho State.
+Cool is averaging 12.1 points for the Bengals.
+Jared Rodriguez is averaging 12.0 points over the last 10 games for Idaho State.

 LAST 10 GAMES: Vikings: 7-3, averaging 78.4 points, 25.4 rebounds, 10.3 assists, 9.7 steals and 2.7 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 76.4 points per game.